Midohajhouj/DDoS-Toolkit/README.md

 **System Requirements**:
 - Python 3.x
-- Internet access for proxy validation and AI suggestions
+- Internet access.
+- A distro with full Python 3 library support (Debian-based distro recommended)
+- A minimum of an i3 processor and 4 GB of RAM for opening multiple windows and handling multiple threads.

 ---